Vietnam.vn - Nền tảng quảng bá Việt Nam

 Việt NamViệt Nam07/01/2025

 For many years now, the image of Mr. Nguyen Van Kham, residing in Tan Thanh B commune, Tan Hong district, Dong Thap province, sitting diligently patching up the “wounds” on the road surface has become familiar to the people here.
-The “potholes” and “elephant holes” that used to haunt the local people have now been “healed” thanks to his talented hands.
+The “potholes” that used to haunt the local people have now been “healed” thanks to his talented hands.

 Người hùng thầm lặng 'vá lành' những 'vết thương' đường

-Starting from the roads his family often traveled, Mr. Kham gradually expanded his "scope of operations" to main routes such as Go Tre, the East bank of Sa Rai canal, the West bank of Tan Thanh canal, Provincial Road 843..., all bearing the mark of his tireless efforts.
+Starting from the roads his family used to travel on, Khâm gradually expanded his "scope of operation" to major routes such as Gò Tre, the eastern bank of the Sa Rài canal, the western bank of the Tân Thành canal, Provincial Road 843, etc., all bearing the marks of his tireless efforts.

 Perhaps, Mr. Kham’s way of doing things is “unique” in the whole country.
 Few people think of “patching” roads that are not near their homes.
 If anything, people only contribute money, and work with the locality to build bridges, roads, upgrade rural roads, alleys, etc. As for Mr. Kham, whenever he sees a “pothole” within his health, he “takes action”.
-Using a process that is opposite to the asphalt paving of his profession, he patiently fills the road surface with enthusiasm and the spirit of “me for everyone”.
+Using a process that is opposite to the asphalt of his profession, he patiently fills the road surface with enthusiasm and the spirit of “me for everyone”.

-Not only that, he also inspired his son, Nguyen Quoc Khiem (born in 2009) to join this meaningful work.
+Not only that, he also inspired his son, Nguyen Quoc Khiem (born 2009) to join this meaningful work.
 Although still young, Quoc Khiem was very proud to be able to "patch" the road with his father.
 The boy innocently shared: "I helped carry sand, rocks, carry water, mix mortar...
 It was tiring but I felt very happy because it helped smooth the road and make driving smoother.
 Later, when my father is old and weak, I will continue the work of repairing and patching the road."
 The boy's innocent words touched the hearts of many people.

 Source: https://congthuong.vn/nguoi-hung-tham-lang-va-lanh-nhung-vet-thuong-duong-368346.html